-Port Saint John is Canada’s 3rd largest port by tonnage and has terminals to handle various types of cargo shipping vessels, including dry-, liquid- and break bulk carriers and container ships).
-The city of Saint John NB has population of around 70,000 and covers a total area of 316 km2 (122 ml2).
-Its metropolitan area is over 3360 km2 (1300 ml2) across the Caledonia Highlands, with population around 128,000.
+Saint John NB is the largest port city in New Brunswick, Canada.
+It is known widely as the Fundy City because of its location on the north shore of Bay of Fundy, at the mouth of Saint John River.
+St John NB is Canada’s 3rd largest cargo port by tonnage and has terminals to handle various types of cargo shipping vessels, including dry-, liquid- and break bulk carriers and container ships).
+The city has population around 70,000 and covers a total area of 316 km2 (122 ml2).
+Its metro area is over 3360 km2 (1300 ml2) with population around 128,000.

-Prior to the opening of Saint Lawrence Seaway during the late 1950s, Port of Saint John functioned as winter port for Montreal when shipping was unable to traverse sea ice in the Gulf of Saint Lawrence and Saint Lawrence River.
-In 1889 the Canadian Pacific Railway opened a line from Montreal to Saint John across the state of Maine and the majority of its trans-Atlantic passenger and cargo shipping was transferred to the port during winter months.
-The Port of Saint John fell into decline after the seaway opening and the beginning of year-round icebreaker services during the 1960s.
+Prior to the opening of Saint Lawrence Seaway during the late 1950s, Port St John functioned as winter port for Montreal when shipping was unable to traverse sea ice in the Gulf of Saint Lawrence and Saint Lawrence River.
+In 1889 the Canadian Pacific Railway opened a line from Montreal to St John across the state of Maine and the majority of its trans-Atlantic passenger and cargo shipping was transferred to the port during winter months.
+The port fell into decline after the seaway opening and the beginning of year-round icebreaker services during the 1960s.
 In 1994 the Canadian Pacific Railway left Saint John when it sold the line to New Brunswick Southern Railway.

 Highlights: Victorian town, Bay of Fundy